What options are available for the Fall 2020 end of term exam in my remote course?

-If you can, consider a move to an assessment that allows your students to showcase their learning.
-A project, performance task, or portfolio of course work can easily substitute the final exam.
+Consider an assignment due within term time (i.e. not within the final exam period) that allows students to showcase their learning in lieu of a final exam.
+A project, performance task, or a portfolio of course work can easily substitute the final exam.
 Depending on the types of goals you have, different forms of final assessments are more appropriate.

 - “I want students to show me they understand and can link course concepts by writing about them” - read more on developing papers.